vivianmiranda/cocoa3_testing/README.md

     [...
 NotebookApp] or http://127.0.0.1:8888/?token=XXX
     [...
 NotebookApp] Use Control-C to stop this server and shut down all kernels (twice to skip confirmation).

-We assume the user will run the docker container in a host server with URL `your_sever.com`.
-We also assume the server can be accessed via ssh protocol.
-From your local PC type:
+Below, we assume the user runs the container in a server with the URL `your_sever.com`.
+We also presume the server can be accessed via ssh protocol.
+From a local PC, type:

     $ ssh your_username@your_sever.com -L 8080:localhost:8080